prajaktagd/prajakta.github.io/content/post/7-sept-22.md

 date: 2022-09-07T21:08:00+05:30
 draft: false
 image: "7-sept-22.jpeg"
-tags: ["Perspective", "One point perspective"]
+tags: ["Practice", "Perspective", "One point perspective"]
 ---

 One point perspective is a drawing method used to draw objects on a flat drawing surface so that they look three-dimensional and realistic.
 It shows how things appear to get smaller when they get away, converging to a single vanishing point.